totalnoMartina/aromatic-experience/README.md

 **Future features**

 - Add an oil review section/category - where users can review oils from specific companies and share amongst each other which are high/low quality, since entering a category this time and made me destroy my db, I left it for future feature
-- Add login using Google - tried many times, postponed
+- Add login using Google - tried many times, postponed to be added as future feature
 - Inspired by the app called [abillion](https://www.abillion.com/) it would be great to make every review giving users 1Euro for every review they make and then, this one euro would go to a specific company that already is involved in production of oils or contributing in some way, as this can be collected and donated.
 No money can be withdrawn, which makes it even more noble.
 ## Structure